 Childbirth puts your entire body under a great deal of stress.
 Your muscles especially are under the same level of stress as someone running a marathon.

-For a normal delivery, you can start 5 days after your delivery as long as your condition permits.
-In fact, post-natal massage can be done at any time and basically as soon as the new mother feels ready.
+For a normal birth, you can receive a massage as soon as you want you, as long as your condition permits.
 Of course this depends on the individual, as for some it may be within the first week, whereas for others it may take a few months.
-I recommend post-natal massage as soon after your deliver as possible to concentrate on the muscles most recently used during labor and delivery.
+I recommend post-natal massage as soon after your baby’s birth as possible to concentrate on the muscles most recently used during labor and delivery.
 It is the ideal way to ease yourself into motherhood also giving your body the rest and rejuvenation it needs.